Family Emergency Planning and Preparation

-- Assemble a pet to-go bag with a supply of food, non-spill food and water bowls, cat litter and box and a restraint (chain, leash or harness).
-Additional items to include are newspaper and paper towels, plastic bags, permanent marker, bleach/disinfectant solution and water buckets.
+- Assemble a pet to-go bag with a supply of food, non-spill food and water bowls, cat litter and box, and a restraint (chain, leash, or harness).
+Additional items to include are newspaper and paper towels, plastic bags, permanent markers, bleach/disinfectant solution, and water buckets.

 You are Prepared when you have:

 - Made a Family Emergency Plan.

 - Registered with your local emergency notification system if this service is available in your area.

 - Registered with your phone tree captain, if one has been established in your community.

 - Attended an evacuation drill and practiced two of the recommended evacuation routes out of the community.

 - Arranged for transportation out of the affected area if you do not drive.

 - Familiarized yourself and your family with the location of local evacuation centers.